Adia Deane

 Leeds’ law program and its stellar reviews stood out to me and it has yet to disappoint.
 The modules are structured well, and professors are comprehensive and friendly, making learning easier.

 The university’s large international student presence and diverse student body also played a large role in my decision to attend.
-Before arrival, you have the International Office there to help with the application and us, Link to Leeds Ambassadors!
-Then you have the International Student Office is very helpful and plenty of schemes and support your international student life.
+Before your arrival, the International Office and us Link to Leeds Ambassadors are available to help with your application.
+The International Student Office is also very helpful and has plenty of schemes to support your international student life.
 There are also multiple societies at the Leeds University Union catered to different nationalities and ethnic groups so none ever feels alone and has the opportunity to meet people who are similar to them.
+I personally am a member of 4 different societies and this year I’ll be serving on the committee of Black Women’s Project as a Media and PR Officer!

 Studying at the University of Leeds has opened me to a world of opportunities beyond my education, including talks with law firms and opportunities to network.
 Students are also exposed to other ways we can use our degrees beyond the solicitor and barrister route.

-For my first year, I chose to stay on campus in student accommodation as I wanted to be near to the university and I’ve really been enjoying it.
-The residence life team organises multiple events to give us the opportunity to bond with other members of our hall and venture out of our comfort zone, including trips and fun activities like axe throwing!
+For my first year, I chose to stay on campus in student accommodation as I wanted to be near to the university.
+I really been enjoyed it and would recommend it to anyone.
+The residence life team organises multiple events to give you the opportunity to bond with other members of your hall and venture out of your comfort zone.
+For my second and third year I am staying off campus in a private accommodation in the city centre.

 Outside of classes and studying I love trying out restaurants, exploring the city and reading recreationally.
 My favourite spot on-campus is the Leeds University Union!
 The union has everything, from restaurants, to bars and supermarkets and is a great place to go if you want to study or socialise.
 Some of my favourite things about school include the proximity to the City Centre, the community and the societies.
 Off campus, my favourite place would have to be Trinity Mall as I can’t resist an opportunity to shop.